Castro Alves: Hunting accident and foot amputation

 Faced with the emotional exhaustion caused by the constant call to public presentations and the passionate drama with Eugênia, the poet became the victim of "profound depression" and sought moments of solitude.
 "I didn't read, I didn't write; I walked around, smoked, went hunting, without even firing a shot", said Afrânio Peixoto.

-On 1 November 1868, (Note: This date is indicated by Afrânio Peixoto, based on the account of the poet's friend, Brasílio Machado; Múcio Teixeira says that the accident happened in 1869; others, however, say it was on 11 November, and not on the 1st.) according to Peixoto, recalling the worsening of Castro Alves' tuberculosis: "he had gone to spend a day on the outskirts of Brás, and in the afternoon of that day he had taken his shotgun and gone out into the countryside.
-When crossing a ditch, (Note: Múcio Teixeira says it was a creek.) with the jump, the gun turned downwards fired and the lead load hit Alves' left foot.
+On 1 November 1868, (Note: This date is indicated by Afrânio Peixoto, based on the account of the poet's friend, Brasílio Machado; Múcio Teixeira says that the accident happened in 1869; others, however, say it was on 11 November, and not on the 1st.) according to Peixoto, recalling the worsening of Castro Alves's tuberculosis: "he had gone to spend a day on the outskirts of Brás, and in the afternoon of that day he had taken his shotgun and gone out into the countryside.
+When crossing a ditch, (Note: Múcio Teixeira says it was a creek.) with the jump, the gun turned downwards fired and the lead load hit Alves's left foot.
 He was able to drag himself to the house of his friend and correspondent, the doctor from Bahia, Lopes dos Anjos, [who] then took him to the town house, on Rua do Imperador, next to the current No. 33.
 In addition to this doctor and friend, the surgeon Cândido Borges Monteiro, the Baron of Itaúna and president of the province, also helped him.
 But the wound worsened, with no hope of cure, and the old pulmonary ailments woke up, impressive".

 During that period, his friend Luís Cornélio, who lived in the Court, called him there, where the medical resources were better.
 On 19 March 1869, he finally embarked in Santos, accompanied by a friend.
 To those who he had not been able to say goodbye in person, he did so through a note published in the newspaper Ypiranga that had previously announced his departure and, on the 30th, he published a moving letter of thanks to his friends in the city of São Paulo in the Correio Paulistano.

 Castro Alves arrived in Rio de Janeiro on 21 March; there he underwent an amputation, in which surgeons and professors from the Faculty of Medicine of Rio de Janeiro, Andrade Pertence and Mateus de Andrade, acted: they cut off his lower left limb without any anesthesia.
 The pulmonary situation, aggravated by several haemoptysis, made the use of chloroform (then the only anesthetic means) impossible: he had only a handkerchief to bite on in order to mitigate the pain.
 Peixoto narrated that he said, disguising the pain with humor: "Cut it, cut it, doctor...
 I will be left with less matter than the rest of humanity".